Materials-Consortia/schemas/releases/v1.2.0/index.md

                 * **[electron volt](v1.2/units/si/general/electronvolt.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/general/electronvolt`](https://schemas.optimade.org/defs/v1.2/units/si/general/electronvolt.md)

-                    A unit of energy that representing the kinetic energy acquired by an electron as it accelerates through a 1 volt potential difference in a vacuum using the current, or one of the historical, definitions given in the editions of The International System of Units (SI).
+                    A unit of energy that representing the kinetic energy acquired by an electron as it accelerates through a 1 volt potential difference in a vacuum using the current, or one of the historical, definitions given in the editions of the International System of Units (SI).

                 * **[farad](v1.2/units/si/general/farad.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/general/farad`](https://schemas.optimade.org/defs/v1.2/units/si/general/farad.md)